ignatovmg/blank-server/README.md

  can refer to them in the templates.

 #### At the first launch
 Two users are created.

-1) admin with password 'admin'.
+1. admin with password 'admin'.
 This is a superuser, you should change the password for it immediately.
-The admin page is located at http://localhost/admin
+The admin page is located at http://localhost:8080/admin
-2) anon, which is where you log in once you click 'use without your own account' button on the login page.
+2. anon, which is where you log in once you click 'use without your own account' button on the login page.
 It has limited permissions.

-3) `storage/` directory to keep the jobs.
+Also `storage/` directory is created in the root, where all the jobs will be kept.

 #### Jobs
 When you run jobs they are stored in docker container in `/storage`, which is